Enrolment for new students

 - Please note that course fees increase by the higher of 3% or CPI (consumer price inflation) uplift each year and can be found on the relevant course page on the website.

 - If you are being sponsored for all or part of the course fee, at enrolment you will need to let us know the sponsor details and how much they have agreed to pay.
-You will also be required to upload confirmation of funding from the organisation and a purchase order number if required by them.
+You will also be required to submit a purchase order number issued by your sponsor, or alternatively upload documentation in the form of a funding letter or email which confirms your sponsoring organisation’s name and address, the name of the person to whom the invoice should be sent, and their contact email address.
 You will be asked to re-confirm sponsor details for each year that you are on the course.

 - Where you are paying all or part of the fee, you will be able to set up three instalments over the academic year.
 The instalments are not aligned to the number of terms attended.
 You will need to provide your card details which are stored securely by our third party payment service provider to take the second and third instalment.
 Your first payment will be taken immediately.
 Instalment dates are as follows: